alvst/homebridge-switchbot-thermostat/README.md

 ## Limitations

 As mentioned, I developed this accessory plugin for myself.
-As such, it currently only supports Fahrenheit and increasing the temperature by .5 degrees F. Even if you have HomeKit set to Fahrenheit, HomeKit still operates as if it is in Celsius, this adds tremendous complexity and dealing with this complexity is responsible for about 33%-50% of the code in this plugin.
-It's also what's preventing me from making this work with Celsius—but this isn't off the table.
+As such, it currently only supports Fahrenheit and increasing the temperature by 1 degrees F. Even if you have HomeKit set to Fahrenheit, HomeKit still operates as if it is in Celsius, this adds tremendous complexity and dealing with this complexity is responsible for about 33%-50% of the code in this plugin.
+Because of this limitations, adding support for intervals smaller than .5° Fahrenheit is not currently planned as it would be to complex for me to test unless I get a thermostat that has .5° intervals.
+I am open to pull requests that add this functionality.

 Unfortunately, sometimes Switchbot's API fails to deliver requests to Switchbot Bots.
 This is a limitation that is out of my control and the control of the Homebridge-Switchbot plugin.
 I check my thermostat about once per day to make sure everything is in sync.